 Certificate Students

 Students admitted to the Graduate Certificate in Writing are eligible to earn the certificate upon the successful completion of the program's requirements.
-They are not eligible to participate in Commencement ceremonies or receive GLS need-based scholarship aid (although other forms of aid may be open to them).
+They are not eligible to participate in Commencement ceremonies.
 See below for admission requirements.

 Degree Students